zeredbox/ESP32-S3_arduino_tflite_micro_arena_size_finder/README.md

 Both internal SRAM and PSRAM are volatile: their contents are cleared when the board is reset or powered off.

+- **microSD card** is removable, non-volatile file storage.
+It can hold large datasets, captured camera images, logs, configuration files, or other user files, and it keeps its contents when the board is powered off.
+Unlike Flash, it does not normally store or run the Arduino program; unlike SRAM and PSRAM, it is not working memory for variables or the TensorFlow Lite Micro tensor arena.
+The ESP32-S3 reads and writes files on the card through an SDMMC or SPI interface.

 ---

 ## 🎯 Why this repository exists